unitedstates/inspectors-general/README.md

 Thanks to [Matt Rumsey](https://twitter.com/mattrumsey) for [compiling a spreadsheet](https://docs.google.com/spreadsheet/ccc?key=0AoQuErjcV2a0dF9jUjRSczQ5WEVqd3RoS3dtLTdGQnc&usp=sharing) of IG offices.

+Eric Mill has written [a piece explaining what the project is](http://sunlightfoundation.com/blog/2014/05/13/why-weve-collected-a-hojillion-inspector-general-reports/) and why it's being done.

 ### Scraping IG reports

 **Python 3**: This project uses Python 3, and is tested on Python 3.4.0.
 If you don't have Python 3 installed, check out [pyenv](https://github.com/yyuu/pyenv) and [pyenv-virtualenvwrapper](https://github.com/yyuu/pyenv-virtualenvwrapper) for easily installing and switching between multiple versions of Python.